rocket-pool/RPIPs/vote-text/rpip-41.md

 * The global hourly stipend rate is decided by the pDAO and applies to all committees.
 The initial stipend rate is set at 30 USD / hr.
 * Committees receive a stipend total of `members * expected hours * global rate`.
 * Committees may split their stipend total amongst their members in any manner they choose.
-* Stipend payouts are managed by the Grants Management Committee (GMC).
+* Stipend payouts are managed by the Grants Management Committee (GMC) and paid from the GMC's budget.
 * Total cost of initial committee stipends is 7020 USD / month.

 ## Outcome If Vote Passes